uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 On the flip side, we have Prime Minister Harper who says Canada has no history of colonialism.
 They do the same thing.
-They deny colonialism and racism and [attitudes of ] white superiority … whose legacy we<!--x-->
-continue to see today…
-It’s a very toxic legacy…
+They deny colonialism and racism and [attitudes of ] white superiority … whose legacy we <!-- page 367 -->continue to see today… It’s a very toxic legacy…
 One of the truths about Canada is that it was created as a white man’s country and this term was used over and over again… Twenty years ago, I became a Canadian citizen and one of the things that wasn’t made clear to me …